mindmotivate/malgus-game-app/Instructions.md

    You should see your game running in the browser.
 You can now start playing the game!

-## 5. Optional: Stop the Docker Container and clean up your shit
+## *Optional: Stop the Docker Container and clean up your shit

 If you need to stop the running container, first find the container ID or name by running: